App registration reference

 At this time, only two types of application secrets are allowed in the app registration portal.
 Choosing Generate New Password generates and stores a shared secret in the respective data store, which you can use in your application.
 Choosing Generate New Key Pair creates a new public/private key pair that can be downloaded and used for client authentication to Azure AD.
 Choosing Upload Public Key allows you to use your own public/private key pair.
 You are required to upload a certificate that contains a public key.

 The profile section of the app registration portal can be used to customize the sign-in page for your application.
 At this time you can alter the sign-in page's application logo, terms of service URL, and privacy statement URL.
 The logo must be a transparent 48 x 48 or 50 x 50 pixel image in a GIF, PNG or JPEG file that is 15 KB or smaller.
 Try changing the values and viewing the resulting sign-in page!

 Live SDK Support

 When you enable "Live SDK Support", any application secrets you create will be provisioned into both the Azure AD and Microsoft Account data stores.
-This will allow your application to integrate directly with the Microsoft Account service (login.live.com).
-If you wish to build an app using Microsoft Account directly (as opposed to using the Azure AD v2.0 endpoint), you should make sure that Live SDK Support is enabled.
+This allows your application to integrate directly with the Microsoft Account service (login.live.com).
+If you wish to build an app using Microsoft Account directly (as opposed to using the Azure AD v2.0 endpoint), you should make sure Live SDK Support is enabled.

-Disabling Live SDK support will ensure that the application secret is only written into the Azure AD data store.
+Disabling Live SDK support ensures that the application secret is only written into the Azure AD data store.
 The Azure AD data store incorporates enterprise-grade regulations that allow it to meet certain standards, such as FISMA compliance.
 If you enable Live SDK support, your application may not achieve compliance with some of these standards.